 Explore Quito's colorful neighborhoods with Andes views

 In the morning in Baños, shop for gifts to take home from an outdoor market, soak in hot springs, or drink coffee at Café del Cielo for mountain views.
 In the afternoon, start a road trip with your guide, traveling 118 miles (190 km) north to Quito.
-For your last evening in Quito, return to vibrant La Floresta for dinner, or try a new neighborhood, such as La Mariscal, where you can end the night dancing.
+After settling in at your hotel, you could return to vibrant La Floresta for dinner, or try a new neighborhood, such as La Mariscal, where you can end the night dancing.

 Browse Otavalo's market for colorful textiles to take home with you

-Leave Quito behind this morning and travel north 55 miles (90 km) to Otavalo and San Pablo Lake.
-From there, get a view of the lake, surrounding villages, and the Imbabura volcano, during a one-hour tour.
-Back in the city, browse the local market brimming with colorful textiles, paintings, carvings, hand-painted bowls, and other traditional products.
+Leave Quito behind this morning and transfer 55 miles (90 km) north to Otavalo and Lago San Pablo.
+From there, you'll get a view of the lake, its surrounding villages, and the Imbabura volcano during a one-hour tour.
+Back in the town, browse the local market brimming with colorful textiles, paintings, carvings, hand-painted bowls, and other traditional products.
 For lunch, try fritada con mote (fried pork with cooked corn) followed by salted mango.

-In the afternoon, visit a hill known for its healing properties at El Lechero—the former site of a sacred tree, where you can see San Pablo Lake views.
+In the afternoon, visit a hill known for its healing properties at El Lechero—the former site of a sacred tree, where you'll also be met with sweeping views across the lake.
 Spend your last night in Ecuador tasting Otavalo's traditional chicha del Yamor (a fermented corn beverage) and eating dinner at a restaurant overlooking Plaza de Ponchos.

-Day 12: Cuicocha Lagoon, Transfer to Quito & Depart
+Day 12: Hike Around Laguna de Cuicocha, Transfer to Quito, Depart

-Explore Cuicocha Lagoon by boat or on a hike
+Explore Laguna de Cuicocha by boat or on a hike

-Cuicocha Lagoon lies at the base of the Cotacachi volcano, which formed during an eruption approximately 3,000 years ago.
-This morning you'll follow a trail on the crater rim that leads to viewpoints, hike around the lake, or ride a boat that stops on the lagoon's lush islands.
+Laguna de Cuicocha lies at the base of the Cotacachi volcano, which formed during an eruption approximately 3,000 years ago.
+This morning, you'll follow a trail on the crater rim that leads to viewpoints, hike around the lake, or ride a boat that stops on the lagoon's lush islands.

-At the end of the day, meet your driver for a private transfer approximately one hour south from Otavalo to Quito airport.
-From there, catch your flight home or on to your next destination.
+At the end of the day, meet your driver for a private transfer approximately one hour south to Quito airport.
+From there, catch your flight home or to your next destination.
 Safe travels!

 More Great Ecuador Itineraries